AutoSurveys/AutoSurvey/README.md

 ![Overview](figs/main_fig.png)

 ## Web Demo
-You can also access our [web demo](https://autosurvey.loca.lt) to generate surveys.
+You can also access our [web demo](https://autosurvey.loca.lt) to generate surveys. **The web is currently under maintenance and is expected to be back online in a day.**
 (Tunnel Password: **8.219.215.3**)

 **News**: